Given an expression ∀ x1 : t1, x2 : t2, ... xn : tn, b, returns [t1, t2, ..., tn]. If the given expression is not

 Instances For

-Creates the expression (∃ fields, e = ctor.{lvls} params fields) = True
+Creates the expression (∃ fields, e = ctor.{lvls} params fields) = True where params are the inductive datatype's parameters

-for the resulting expression to have the correct inductive type
+and fields are arguments that need to be passed into ctor for the resulting expression to have the correct inductive type

 Equations